Three of the five Nurses elected to the House of Commons voted against scrapping the pay cap for public sector workers.

 Controversially, Maria Cauldfield, the MP for Lewes, has previously been vocal in her support for both the NHS Bursary and fair pay for healthcare staff.

-It is feared that these Nurses may have supported the motion but will have been under pressure from party whips to fall-in-line with their leadership.
+It is feared that these Nurses may have supported the motion but instead voted against it after pressure from party whips to fall-in-line.

 Unite union general secretary Len McCluskey said: “Now we can see exactly what this Parliament will mean for working people.

 “How dare the Tories ever again praise our emergency heroes, or look the people who teach our children, clean our streets or tend to our sick in the eye.
 This vote shows exactly who is on the side of working people – and it is not the Tories.”